 - Cost \$425; must be a NARGS member.
-You can join or renew at the time of registration. - Online registration opens shortly after January 6, 2020 and will be announced under News on the NARGS website. - To register go from the NARGS.org home page to the drop down "Events" and to a clickable link for the Annual Meeting.
+You can join or renew at the time of registration. - We expect online registration to open by Jan.
+31. We will be announcing the exact date here and under News, once our "go-live" date has been confirmed.
+From the NARGS.org home page, go to drop down "Events" and to a clickable link for the Annual Meeting.
 The link will take you to an external webpage where you can complete the registration form and pay.
-There will be no paper registration. - Limited to 135 registrants.
+There will be no paper registration. - Limited to 135 registrants